-Table 3: Work Exclusions & Restrictions for HCP with COVID-19 Infection Vaccination Conventional Contingency Crisis Status (Must notify LHD and OHCR) 2 APPENDIX A: SU Work Exclusion and Work Exclusion and Required Testing Required Testing Required Testing Ideally, HCP should be excluded from work for 10 days HCP can return to work after day 10 following the exposure (day 0) if they do not develop symptoms.
-No testing required to return to work if off work for 10 days OR HCP may return if at least 5 days have passed since the date of their first positive viral test (day 0).
-May return after 5 days if asymptomatic or have mild to moderate symptoms that are improving and fever-free for 24 hours.
-Health care facilities may choose to confirm resolution of infection with a negative NAAT (molecular) or a series of 2 negative antigen tests taken 48 hours apart.
+Vaccination Status Conventional Contingency Crisis (Must notify LHD and OHCR) 2 Work Exclusion and Required Testing Work Exclusion and Required Testing Work Exclusion and Required Testing Vaccination status does not affect work exclusions or restrictions Ideally, HCP should be excluded from work for 10 days.
+HCP can return to work after day 10 following the exposure (day 0) if they do not develop symptoms.
+No testing required to return to work if off work for 10 days.
+OR A facility may choose to exclude the HCP from work for seven days with required testing. • May return to work seven days after exposure (day 0) if they do not develop symptoms and all viral testing is negative. • At least seven days have passed since symptoms first appeared if a negative viral test is obtained within 48 hours prior to returning to work and • at least 24 hours have passed since last fever without the use of fever-reducing medications, and symptoms (e.g., cough, shortness of breath) have improved.
+HCP who was asymptomatic throughout their infection and are not moderately-to-severely immunocompromised could return to work after the following criteria have been met: • At least seven days have passed since the date of their first positive viral test if a negative viral test is obtained within 48 hours prior to returning to work (or 10 days if testing is not performed or if a positive test at day 5-7).
+HCP may return if at least five days have passed since the date of their first positive viral test (day 0).
+May return after five days if asymptomatic or have mild to moderate symptoms that are improving and fever-free for 24 hours.
+Health care facilities may choose to confirm resolution of infection with a negative NAAT (molecular) or a series of two negative antigen tests taken 48 hours apart.
 Antigen testing is preferred if testing asymptomatic HCP who have recovered from SARS-CoV-2 infection in the prior 90 days due to PCR sensitivity.
-Allowed to work except, should have duties prioritized No additional testing is required to return to work status does not affect work A facility may choose to exclude the HCP from work for 7 days with required testing.
-May return to work 7 days after exposure (day 0) if they do not develop symptoms and all viral testing is negative.
-At least 7 days have passed since symptoms first appeared if a negative viral test is obtained within 48 hours prior to returning to work and At least 24 hours have passed since last fever without the use of fever-reducing medications, and symptoms (e.g., cough, shortness of breath) have improved.
-HCP who was asymptomatic throughout their infection and are not moderately to severely immunocompromised could return to work after the following criteria have been met: O At least 7 days have passed since the date of their first positive viral test if a negative viral test is obtained within 48 hours prior to returning to work (or 10 days if testing is not performed or if a positive test at day 5-7).
+Allowed to work but should have duties prioritized.
+No additional testing is required to return to work.
 Either a NAAT (molecular) or antigen test may be used.
 If using an antigen test, HCP should have a negative test obtained on day 5 and again 48 hours later